 TL:DR Use RAID 1 mirroring.
 You get excellent backup of your data at a reasonable cost.

-Whilst RAID is great, it’s not really a backup, rather it’s a redundancy.
+Whilst RAID is great, it’s not really a backup, rather, it’s redundancy.
 It can be considered ONE of the two copies you need to comply with the 3, 2, 1 rule.
 Your second copy can be any other form of disk.
 A simple attached USB drive will suffice as long as you copy data to it regularly.
 Ideally, you’ll store this away from your computer – in a detached shed, in a fireproof safe etc. Once you have this you are two thirds the way to being protected.

 The final piece of the puzzle if off site backup.
 As much as we don’t want to consider it, houses can burn down or lightning strikes can nuke your data drives.
 This is where offsite backups come in.
 The media doesn’t matter too much as long as it can store everything you need.
 Make a copy of your files and take it to a friend or relative’s place or maybe to your office at work.
 You have to remember to keep this updated whenever you do major updates to your files (like dumping an SD card’s worth of your family’s round the world holiday photos).